SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       Mappings of the form [tuple -> value] used to represent functions

+   The tags :c:enum:`YVAL_UNKNOWN`, :c:enum:`YVAL_BOOL`, :c:enum:`YVAL_RATIONAL`, :c:enum:`YVAL_BV`,
+   and :c:enum:`YVAL_SCALAR` are attached to leaf nodes in the DAG.
+The non-leaf nodes have tags :c:enum:`YVAL_TUPLE`, :c:enum:`YVAL_FUNCTION`, and :c:enum:`YVAL_MAPPING`.

-   In a model, all functions are defined by a finite set of mappings, and a default value.
+   The nodes with tag :c:enum:`YVAL_MAPPING` are auxiliary nodes that occur in the definition of functions.
+In a model, all function values are defined by a finite set of mappings, and a default value.
 For example, if we have

       - *f(0, 0) = 0*